Kawaxte/TwentyTenLauncher/README.md

 languages and legacy versions of Minecraft to play.
 The launcher is designed to give you an authentic experience of playing the game as it was in the past.

-> Please note that this application needs at least Java 7 or a newer version to be installed on your
+> Please note that this application needs at least Java 7 or a newer version to run.
-> computer to work properly.

 <h2 align="center">Managing Issues and Contributions</h2>
 <p align="center">